terrehbyte/terrehbyte.com/_posts/2013-08-14-stop-the-gamecom-377-from-snapping-apart.md

 make sure that your worries will be a thing of the past.
 Detailed instructions and diagrams are [found at their thread](http://www.head-fi.org/t/551961/fix-completely-cracked-and-broken-headphones-guide).

-If you've solved this problem yourself somehow, would you care to please leave it in the comments somewhere?
-You could also drop me an e-mail via the [contact page](/lets talk/).